Skip to main content

 Meanwhile, the LBJ Ranch in Stonewall offers plenty of information for those interested in Johnson’s life.
 While the park’s visitor center features several exhibits on the former president, driving tours of the massive compound feature stops at Johnson’s birthplace, his personal home known as the Texas White House, and the Johnson family cemetery where he and his wife, affectionately known as Lady Bird, were laid to rest.

-You may also like: Test Your Knowledge With This US Presidents Quiz!
+You May Also Enjoy: Test Your Knowledge With This U.S. Presidents Quiz!

 As the eleventh president, James Polk may have only served one term, but he nevertheless made profound contributions to the history of the United States.
 Best known as a proponent of the concept of Manifest Destiny, Polk led the United States through the Mexican-American War of 1846 to 1848, greatly increasing the size of the United States following the Mexican Cession of California and territories that now make up the American Southwest.
 After finishing his term in 1849, Polk settled in his family home in Columbia, Tennessee where he died of cholera three months later.